 - Integrate the behaviors into the performance development system so the right actions are reinforced and rewarded

 - Remember, smart people have been here before.
-Ensure you have the right people partnering with you for a successful effort

 Are you seeing a gap today between your brand promise and what your employees deliver?